Artistic rendering โ Event may differ

 Tips & Advice

-• Wear comfortable shoes as you'll be doing a lot of walking, and dress respectfully, ensuring your knees and shoulders are covered, as it is a religious site.
+- Dress modestly, ensuring knees and shoulders are covered, as it is a religious site.

 Frequently Asked Questions